Chicago 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500

 Schaumburg 1400 N. Roosevelt Blvd.Schaumburg, IL 60173(847) 619-7300

 The Graduate Program in Training and Development prepares tomorrow’s leaders in the growing field of workplace learning and performance.
 Our students develop a highly marketable skill set and are prepared to take an integral role in reshaping tomorrow’s workforce.
 As you interact with expert faculty and practitioners, you will develop cutting-edge skills linked to a wide array of career opportunities in corporate training, e-learning, performance improvement, consulting and organization development.
-We offer the following programs:

 You can earn your master’s degree or credential by taking courses on campus in downtown Chicago, in northwest suburban Schaumburg or fully online.
-Plus, you can complete any of these programs on a part-time or accelerated full-time basis.